Aliases for NDE1 Gene

 This gene encodes a member of the nuclear distribution E (NudE) family of proteins.
 The encoded protein is localized at the centrosome and interacts with other centrosome components as part of a multiprotein complex that regulates dynein function.
 This protein plays an essential role in microtubule organization, mitosis and neuronal migration.
 Mutations in this gene cause lissencephaly 4, a disorder characterized by lissencephaly, severe brain atrophy, microcephaly, and severe mental retardation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2012]

 GeneCards Summary for NDE1 Gene

 NDE1 (NudE Neurodevelopment Protein 1) is a Protein Coding gene.
-Diseases associated with NDE1 include lissencephaly 4 and hydranencephaly.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Diseases associated with NDE1 include hydranencephaly and fetal brain disruption sequence.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include identical protein binding and microtubule binding.
 An important paralog of this gene is NDEL1.

 UniProtKB/Swiss-Prot for NDE1 Gene